MSAL Android Sample Microsoft Graph API Sample

 This app is a multi-tenant app meaning it can be used by any Azure AD tenant or Microsoft Account.
 It demonstrates how a developer can build apps to connect with enterprise users and access their Azure + O365 data via the Microsoft Graph.
 During the auth flow, end users will be required to sign in and consent to the permissions of the application, and in some cases may require an admin to consent to the app.
 The majority of the logic in this sample shows how to auth an end user and make a basic call to the Microsoft Graph.

-// Initialize your app with MSAL PublicClientApplication pApp = new PublicClientApplication( this.getApplicationContext(), CLIENT_ID); // Perform authentication requests pApp.acquireToken(getActivity(), SCOPES, getAuthInteractiveCallback()); // ... // Get tokens to call APIs like the Microsoft Graph authenticationResult.getAccessToken();
+// Initialize your app with MSAL PublicClientApplication pApp = new PublicClientApplication( this.getApplicationContext(), R.raw.auth_config); // Perform authentication requests pApp.acquireToken(getActivity(), SCOPES, getAuthInteractiveCallback()); // ... // Get tokens to call APIs like the Microsoft Graph authenticationResult.getAccessToken();

 Optional: Register your App

-The app comes pre-configured for testing.
+The app comes pre-configured for trying the sample.
 If you would like to register your own app, please follow the steps below.

 You will need to have a native client application registered with Microsoft using the App Registration Portal.